Additional Information for Students, Parents & Families

-This fall, all Counseling and Psychological Services (CAPS) sessions will be offered virtually.
+This spring, all Counseling and Psychological Services (CAPS) sessions will be offered virtually.
 Please note that services will vary depending on the state in which you currently reside.

 As always, CAPS On-Call is available for consultation 24 hours a day, every day of the year at 610-328-7768.
 We are also partnering with Talkspace, which offers to all students video sessions and sends asynchronous text, audio, and video messages to a dedicated licensed therapist.